AKashyap86/godotBasics/README.md

 # godotEssentials
-This is a repository which will contain essential information including links to tutorials about godot engine .
-For starters I will post links to what all modules I used in making my game, but later on it will contain more complex creations, including my creations if needed.
+This is a repository which will contain essential information including links to tutorials about godot engine.

 NOTE: This piece of information might consist develepomental meddling so it is not for everyone!
-Also this is not so advanced , so this is a good medium step I think.
+Also this is not very advanced , so this is a good medium step I think.
 You can try if you have got the basics covered up.

 ------------------------------------------------------------------------